 Step by step instructions how to make a no-sew tulle tutu

-Materials needed to create a DIY Tutu Skirt
+Materials needed to create a Tutu Skirt

 - Minimum of 3-4 rolls of tulle (you can also purchase cheaper tulle by the yard)